Skip to Main Content

 Animal Law

-Published by Northwestern School of Law, this title features scholarly materials on topics such as the law governing animal activities, veterinary medicine, wildlife, and plant-based diets.
+Published by the Lewis & Clark Law School, this title features scholarly materials on topics such as the law governing animal activities, veterinary medicine, wildlife, and plant-based diets.
+You can also find this journal on the journal's website.

 Journal of Animal & Environmental Law

-Examining the laws protecting animals as well as the laws protecting people from animals, this journal from the University of Louisville Brandeis School of Law also examines the intersections between animal rights and environmental policy concerns such as deforestation.
+This journal from the University of Louisville Brandeis School of Law examines the laws protecting animals, the laws protecting people from animals, and the intersections between animal rights and environmental policy concerns such as deforestation.
+You can also access this journal on the journal's website

 Journal of International Wildlife Law and Policy

-Examines cross-border animal legal issues, such as migratory species and movement of animals in the stream of commerce.
+This journal examines cross-border animal legal issues, such as migratory species and movement of animals in the stream of commerce.
+This is a hybrid open-access journal, which means that select articles are available on the journal's website without a subscription.

 Animal Law Section: State Bar of Arizona